AZ-204 Developer Associate: Architecting Powerful Compute Solutions on Azure

 Deploy VM via CLI

-First of the resource group
+First the resource group

 az group create --location my-location --name myResourceGroup

-And then the virtual machine with ubuntu, the following command will launch a vm that uses a public key named mysshkey.pub that already exists (via command --ssh-key-values), to generate a new key-pair along with the vm replace it by --generate--sh-keys.
+And then the virtual machine with ubuntu, the following command will launch a VM that uses a public key named mysshkey.pub that already exists (via command --ssh-key-values), to generate a new key-pair along with the VM replace it by --generate--sh-keys.

 az vm create \